jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 ### 🔍 Understanding Data Distribution

 * **Histogram:**
 Histograms were used to analyze the distribution of numerical features such as **AGE** and **LIMIT_BAL**.
-  It was observed that most customers fall within a moderate age group and lower credit limit range, indicating a **right-skewed distribution**.
+The plots show that most customers fall within a moderate age range and lower credit limit values.

-* **Kernel Density Estimation (KDE):**
-  KDE plots helped visualize the probability density of features.
-  These plots confirmed that many financial variables are skewed, especially billing and payment amounts.

----
+These visualizations help in understanding how the data is distributed and identifying general patterns in the dataset.

 ### 📊 Detecting Outliers